Worcestershire Sauce

 Shelf Control

-The story goes that the recipe for Worcestershire sauce, pronounced "woos-ter-sheer" (or "sher"), dates back to the early nineteenth century when the British Lord Sandys acquired it during travels in Bengal.
+The story goes that the recipe for Worcestershire sauce, pronounced "woos-ter-sheer" (or "sher"), dates back to the early nineteenth century when a British Lord Sandys acquired it during travels in Bengal.
 In 1835, he commissioned a pair of chemists back in his English hometown of Worcester to try and replicate the flavor.
 John Lea and William Perrins gave it a go but were disappointed by the results.
 They stuck the jars in the cellar and forgot about them.

-After a few years, Lea and Perrins found the bottles under a thick layer of dust and decided to give the sauce another chance.
+After a couple of years, Lea and Perrins found the bottles under a thick layer of dust and decided to give the sauce another chance.
 During the unintentional aging process, it had developed a rich and savory flavor identified by modern foodies as umami.
 The partners bottled more, and a taste for Lea & Perrins Worcestershire Sauce spread throughout Europe, to America, and across the world.

 Whether that is true or not, I can't tell you, but I can tell you that homemade Worcestershire sauce is WAY better than the bought version.
 And if you have the time to ferment it a little with some whey, all the better.
 (Complete the recipe, cool it in a bottle and then add 2 tbsp whey to the bottle, give it a shake daily and leave it at room temperature for up to week.)